mvbharath66/Online_Course_Paltform/README.md

-An onlinecourse app has already been provided in this repo upon which you will be adding a new assesement feature.
+An onlinecourse platform has already been provided in this repo upon which you will be adding a new assesement feature.

 ER Diagram For reference, the ER diagram design for the new assesement feature.